blacksenator/fbcallrouter/README.md

 #### RNB

 RNB = numbers for mobile services.
 The BNetzA do not provide a list for download with cellular codes [(RNB)](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/MobileDienste/start.html).
+The currently used ones were transferred to the `./assets` directory as `$cellularNumber` in `cellular.php`.

+#### Country codes

-The currently used ones were transferred to the `./assets` directory as `$cellular Numbers` in `cellular.csv`.
+The currently used ones were transferred to the `./assets` directory as `$countryCode` in `countrycode.php`.

 ## Does the programm works propperly?